 The UC Writing Centre is located in the UC Library (Laidlaw Wing, 2nd floor, northeast corner).

-Find out more about our workshops in late January and early February on real-world writing genres: Writing and the Law with U of T Law professor Lisa Austin and Writing and Print Journalism, with journalist, editor, and writer Rachel Giese.
-Sign-up begins in early January.
+You can now register for either our two workshops on real-world writing genres: Writing and the Law with U of T Law professor Lisa Austin, and Writing and Print Journalism with journalist, editor, and writer Rachel Giese.

 UC students seeking admission to a professional or graduate school may seek help on admissions letters.
 Learn more about our one-on-one policies.